Tan See Leng

-Early life
+Early life and education

-Tan was born in Singapore in 1964.
-As the only child, he grew up with his father, Tan Seow Chiap, an SBS bus timekeeper, and a homemaker mother who took up as many odd jobs as possible to alleviate the family's financial constraints.
-He had been fostered out to a Cantonese-speaking nanny to be cared for, staying at Sam Leong Road, next to Desker Road with her on weekdays.
-Only on weekends did he stay with his parents at a rented flat in Toa Payoh.
-This arrangement continued until he was five or six years old.

-Education

-Tan attended Monk's Hill Primary School, Monk's Hill Secondary School and National Junior College before graduating from the Yong Loo Lin School of Medicine at the National University of Singapore in 1988 with a Bachelor of Medicine, Bachelor of Surgery (MBBS).
+Tan was born to Teochews in Singapore in 1964.
+He attended Monk's Hill Primary School and Monk's Hill Secondary School.
+He received a Promsho scholarship to study the humanities at Hwa Chong Junior College.
+But in his first year at JC, his mother fell seriously ill and went into a coma.
+This led to his decision to switch from the humanities programme.
+He studied at the National Junior College before graduating from the Faculty of Medicine at the National University of Singapore in 1988 with a Bachelor of Medicine, Bachelor of Surgery (MBBS).

 While in National Junior College, he joined the choir as part of his Co-Curricular Activity (CCA).

 Tan funded his university education all by himself, with an annual school fee of S$3,000, by tutoring junior college students in subjects like mathematics, biology, physics and chemistry.
 With up to eight students at a time, he earned about S$800 to S$1,000 per month.

 He subsequently went on to complete a Master of Medicine degree in family medicine at the National University of Singapore in 1998.
 In 2003, he was awarded the Fellow of College of Family Physicians by the College of Family Physicians Singapore.

 In 2004, he obtained a Master of Business Administration degree from the University of Chicago Booth School of Business.

 In 2014, he became a Fellow of the Academy of Medicine Singapore.